digitalrightswatch/digitalrightswatch.org.au/content/blog/2018-07-24-urgent-reform-of-digital-rights-frameworks-required-warn-online-human-rights-experts.md

 &#8220;Examples of this abound within Australia: Centrelink robodebt, the 2016 national census, encryption-breaking legislation, national facial biometic databases, mandatory metadata retention − these are all very concerning indicators of a government that holds no regard for the digital privacy of its own citizens.&#8221;

-&#8220;In the eyes of the current government, Australian citizens’ digital rights are considered negotiable.
+&#8220;In the eyes of the current government, Australian citizens' digital rights are considered negotiable.
 Even more concerning is the push to remove rights with a complete lack of any efforts to improve access to robust services, privacy standards and infrastructure.&#8221;

 &#8220;Just this week, the huge backlash against the My Health Record rollout is a stark warning to the government about their attitude towards digital privacy.
 The concerns raised by human rights experts, doctors, tech industry and the general public should put an immediate halt to this rollout, to allow for a complete re-think of how an informed, respectful, opt-in, rights-based approach can instead be utilised.&#8221;